browniu/chatChart/README.md

-# ChartGen AI
+# ChatChart

-ChartGen AI is a powerful web application that transforms natural language descriptions into beautiful, editable data visualizations using Google's Gemini API and Recharts.
+ChatChart is a powerful web application that transforms natural language descriptions into beautiful, editable data visualizations using Google's Gemini API and Recharts.

 [中文文档](#chinese) | [English Documentation](#english)